mrilikecoding/StreamPoseML/README.md

 Tests work for some of the modules but have fallen behind...
 If you run them you'll see some failures.
 Additionally, tests are not well isolated just because before building notebooks I was building datasets by running through tests... ick.
 So..
 I'd recommend avoiding the tests for right now.

+## Citing

+If you use this, please cite me.
+But this is not ready for use.
+Please don't use this yet lol.

 ## TODOs
+* add citation file
 * Finish testing modules - use test doubles
 * Refactor object creation - some complicated init anti-patterns are here
 * Build out an ETL wrapper and simplify job logic - there are some parameter sinkholes in the current flow